Paris: Education

-Paris is the département with the highest proportion of highly educated people.
 In 2009, around 40 percent of Parisians held a licence-level diploma or higher, the highest proportion in France.
 13 percent have no diploma, the third-lowest percentage in France.
 Education in Paris and the Île-de-France region employs approximately 330,000 people, 170,000 of whom are teachers and professors, teaching approximately 2.9 million students in around 9,000 primary, secondary, and higher education schools and institutions.

 The University of Paris, founded in the 12th century, is often called the Sorbonne after one of its original medieval colleges.
-In 1970, it was broken up into thirteen autonomous universities, following the student demonstrations in 1968.
+In 1970, it was broken up into thirteen autonomous universities following the student demonstrations in 1968.
 Most of the campuses today are in the Latin Quarter, where the old university was located, while others are scattered around the city and the suburbs.

 The Paris region hosts France's highest concentration of the grandes écoles – 55 specialised centres of higher education outside or inside the public university structure.
 The prestigious public universities are usually considered grands établissements.
 Most of the grandes écoles were relocated to the suburbs of Paris in the 1960s and 1970s, in new campuses much larger than the old campuses within the crowded City of Paris.
 The École Normale Supérieure, PSL University has remained on rue d'Ulm in the 5th arrondissement.

-In 2025, Paris is the home of prestigious universities in science and technology (Conservatoire national des arts et métiers, Polytechnic Institute of Paris, Paris Cité University, Paris-Saclay University, Sorbonne University), political science (Sciences Po), management (HEC Paris, ESSEC Business School, ESCP Business School, INSEAD) as well as multidisciplinary universities (Paris Sciences et Lettres University).
+Paris is the home of prestigious universities in science and technology (Conservatoire national des arts et métiers, Polytechnic Institute of Paris, Paris Cité University, Paris-Saclay University, Sorbonne University), political science (Sciences Po), management (HEC Paris, ESSEC Business School, ESCP Business School, INSEAD) archaeology, art history, anthropology and epigraphy (École du Louvre), as well as multidisciplinary universities (Paris Sciences et Lettres University).